healthgovau/ask/README.md

         exit

-1. Get the number of the lastest release version of the [govcms8lagoon](https://github.com/govCMS/govcms8lagoon/releases) project
+1. Get the number of the lastest version of the GovCMS docker [image](https://hub.docker.com/r/govcms/nginx-drupal/tags?page=1&ordering=last_updated).

 1. Update the `GOVCMS_IMAGE_VERSION` variable to the latest release version in each of these files